Provisional Irish Republican Army campaign: Sectarian attacks

 The IRA argued that its campaign was aimed not at Protestant and unionist people, but at the British presence in Northern Ireland, manifested in the state security forces.
 However, many unionists argue that the IRA's campaign was sectarian and there are many incidents where the organisation targeted Protestant civilians.
 The 1970s were the most violent years of the Troubles.
 As well as its campaign against the security forces, the IRA became involved, in the middle of the decade, in a "tit for tat" cycle of sectarian killings with loyalist paramilitaries.
 The worst examples of this occurred in 1975 and 1976.
 In September 1975, for example, IRA members machine-gunned an Orange Hall in Newtownhamilton, killing five Protestants.
 On 5 January 1976, in Armagh, IRA members operating under the proxy name South Armagh Republican Action Force shot dead ten Protestant building workers in the Kingsmill massacre.

 In similar incidents, the IRA deliberately killed 91 Protestant civilians in 1974–76.
 The IRA did not officially claim the killings, but justified them in a statement on 17 January 1976, "The Irish Republican Army has never initiated sectarian killings ... [but] if loyalist elements responsible for over 300 sectarian assassinations in the past four years stop such killing now, then the question of retaliation from whatever source does not arise".
 In late 1976, the IRA leadership met with representatives of the loyalist paramilitary groups and agreed to halt random sectarian killings and car bombings of civilian targets.
 The loyalists revoked the agreement in 1979, after the IRA killing of Lord Mountbatten, but the pact nevertheless halted the cycle of sectarian revenge killings until the late 1980s, when the loyalist groups began killing Catholics again in large numbers.

-After the British introduced their policy of "Ulsterisation" from the mid-1970s, IRA victims came increasingly from the ranks of the RUC and Ulster Defence Regiment, including off-duty and retired personnel.
-Most of these were Protestant and unionist, thus the killings were portrayed and perceived by many as a campaign of sectarian assassination.
-Historian Henry Patterson said about Fermanagh "that the killings struck at the Protestant community's morale, sense of security and belonging in the area was undeniable." while Democratic Unionist Party leader Ian Paisley claimed that the IRA campaign in Fermanagh was "genocidal".